-The Steelers join the rest of the National Football League in honoring the men and women of the Armed Forces as part of Salute to Service month, and will take part in honoring the military when they play the Titans at Heinz Field.
+The Steelers join the rest of the National Football League in honoring the men and women of the Armed Forces as part of Salute to Service month, and will take part in honoring the military when they play the Panthers at Heinz Field.

 Honoring the military, appreciating what they do, isn’t something that just happens one day a year, though.
 It’s something that the players think about daily, especially the many players on the team who have family who have, or continue to serve, in the military.